github/MVG/README.md

 Minimum Viable Governance (MVG) - currently in beta - is a repository-based approach for putting lightweight governance into free and open source projects that are run in version control systems.
 It provides an overall two-tier organizational governance structure for a set of free and open source projects.
 At the top level (called an "organization" on GitHub), there is a technical steering committee to make decisions about the overall direction and coordination between all the organization's projects.
 Underneath that top level are the individual projects, with lightweight, consensus-based governance.

 There are two folders.
-The first, org-docs, provides top-level organizational governance and polices for a technical steering committee (TSC).
-The second folder, project-docs, provides a template for individual project governance, subject to the polices and oversight of the larger organization.
+The first, org-docs, provides top-level organizational governance and policies for a technical steering committee (TSC).
+The second folder, project-docs, provides a template for individual project governance, subject to the policies and oversight of the larger organization.

 Minimum Viable Governance is meant as a way to quickly stand up collaborations that can grow with your organization and projects.
 If your organization grows to the point where a corporate home becomes necessary, typically when your organization begins holding money, MVG is designed to make that transition easy.